Reviewed by Wendy Marcason, RD, LDN

-Heading to college this fall?
-Incoming students often worry about getting along with roommates, finding classes, making friends and avoiding the dreaded "Freshman 15" weight gain.
+Students often worry about the typical college stressors — getting along with roommates, finding classes, making friends and avoiding the dreaded "freshman 15" weight gain.
 While you can't handpick your roommate, you can take steps to eat healthy and keep your weight in check.
 College is an adjustment, but it doesn't have to mean an adjustment in your pant size.

 Many freshmen are living away from home for the first time, and this can stir up unpredictable emotions.
 "Emotions play a huge role in weight gain," says Academy of Nutrition and Dietetics Spokesperson Kristi King, MPH, RDN, CNSC, LD.
 "Stress, anxiety and homesickness can all lead to overeating."